sdaeneki/TravelTime_Hospitals/README.md

 - `TF_CENSUS_2021_S01.xlsx`: census data (age)
 - `TF_PSNL_INC_TAX_SECTOR (1).xlsx`: income data per statistical sector

-> To reproduce the visualizations only, you will only need the shapefile and `2.
+> To reproduce the visualizations only, you only need the shapefile and `2.
 Visualization.qmd`.
 > For full replication, download all source files as instructed in the script 1.

 ---